In past posts I’ve talked about focus and introduced two tools that help you make informed decisions about focusing, eg The Rule of Ten (ROT).

 Rather than keep saying CoC , I find it more convenient to call the CoC a blur; and recognise that the total blur is made of two main components: the lens defocus blur and the diffraction blur; and without proof, it is usual to discuss these three blurs in the following way:

 Lenses, of course, are complex mechanisms and far too complex to handle without a great deal of mathematics and computer modelling.
-Thus, for convenience, photographers resort to making use of a simple model of the lens, that allows us to estimate the focus field in front of and behind the point of focus.
+Thus, for convenience, photographers resort to making use of a simple, thin lens model of the lens, that allows us to estimate the focus field in front of and behind the point of focus.
 These simple equations are really only suited for non-macro photography, eg landscape photography.